Vivonet/Gravity/README.md

 }
 ```

-Unfortunately, and until Swift introduces some form of native support for property observation, you are stuck with this requirement.
-If you're using Gravity from Objective-C, all of your objects are already NSObjects, so luckily this doesn't affect you.
+*Unfortunately, and until Swift introduces some form of native support for property observation, you are stuck with this requirement.
+This is truly the biggest limitation in Swift affecting Gravity.
+It's 2016.
+We need observable properties, Apple!
+If you're using Gravity from Objective-C, fortunately all of your objects are already NSObjects, so this doesn't affect you.*

+There is a certain symmetry between models and encapsulation, and in fact two distinct "directions" of control you can choose for your layout: parent-controlled or self-controlled.
+Think of a parent-controlled view as a general-purpose reusable control (its purpose is determined by its parent) whereas a self-controlled view knows exactly what it will be viewing and how to get that information from its associated model object (in this case, the only "control" the parent has is to actually assign the model).
+Think of a self-controlled view such as this as a black box, whereas a parent-controlled view is a white box (metaphorically speaking) whose internals are exposed.

+In general, you will use parent-controlled views for simpler, lower-level reusable components (such as a table row) while self-controlled views are viewers for specific data types, and therefore occupy a higher conceptual level.
+In many cases, your self-controlled views will be built up of lower-level parent-controlled views.
+Very rarely will it ever be the other way around.

 ###Controllers
 The controller is there to do anything that you can't do in your gravity file itself.
 Generally speaking, it does the "thinking"—any logic that you need to do in code, and generally corresponds one-to-one with the view file.
-You supply this and it can be any object at all, however there will typically be exactly one class that will naturally represent the controller, depending on the purpose of the layout.
-In most cases it will be a descendent of UIView or UIViewController in some capacity.
+You supply this and it can be any NSObject, however there will typically be exactly one class that will naturally represent the controller, depending on the purpose of the layout.
+In most cases it will be a descendent of UIView or UIViewController.

 How the controller is treated is really up to each plugin or supported class.
-For example, the UIButton's class support will bind action:"" attributes to selectors in your controller, whatever it may be.
+For example, the UIButton's class support will bind action="selector:" attributes to selectors in your controller, whatever it may be.

+###Attribute Nodes
+Gravity supports a special syntax called **attribute notation** (property notation in WPF) which allows you to configure objective values as if they were being assigned to an attribute of the parent node.

+XML's syntax only allows string values for attributes, which works in a great many cases when you add conversion to the mix, but there are times when having a single string just isn't enough to represent the configuration of an object.
+For these situations, we have attribute nodes.

+Attribute nodes are specified using dot notation on the parent element's name.
+Everything following the first dot is treated as an attribute

+###Scoped Attributes
+A scoped attribute is an attribute that affects the node it is applied to and all child nodes of that node, until it is overridden.
+Note that scoped attributes do not traverse document boundaries, so if you embed another document inside your layout, attributes like gravity and color will not extend into that document.

+Instead, if you want to customize the appearance of elements within your embedded document, you want to use **styles**.
+[Not yet implemented]

 ##Benefits
 ###True Native UI (Fast!)